-David Rockefeller dead March 20, 2017 – founder of Trilateral Commission – was 101 years old
+David Rockefeller died March 20, 2017 – founder of Trilateral Commission – was 101 years old

 Bill Clinton was a member in 2005.
 So was George Soros, George H. W. Bush, Madeleine Albright, Tom Foley, Charles Rangel, Dick Gephardt, Richard Perle, Henry Kissinger, Zbigniew Brzezinski, Dianne Feinstein, Fareed Zakaria, David Gergen, Mort Zuckerman, Robert McNamara and Lynne Cheney.
 Plus money experts like David Rockefeller of Chase Bank, Jaimie Dimon of J P Morgan, Martin Feldstein, Larry Summers, John Thain and Paul Volcker.

 That 2005 roster even included a pervert, unmasked three years later – Jeffrey Edward Epstein, who worked at Bear Stearns early in his career and then formed his own firm.
 In 2008, Epstein was convicted of soliciting an underage girl for prostitution, for which he served 13 months in prison.

 The Trilateral team divides the world into three groups: North American (120 members), European (170) and Asia-Pacific (200).
 This year’s meetings were: Continue reading →

 The Trilateral Commission – April, 2015, North American membership list, including many very familiar names!